 Mr. Kasdorf kept the W-30 for 37 years before selling it to Dave Conway, who oversaw the restoration.
 The honestly spectacular full frame-off show quality restoration rendered the car to better than showroom condition.
 Preparation and paint on the chassis are excellent, although the bottom is painted body color instead of the factory black.
 The cleanliness of the underside suggests the car has been driven only sparingly since the restoration and remains in excellent overall condition inside and out.
 Gaps between panels are commendable, with all doors shutting solidly and panel fit excellent throughout.
 All stainless trim was repaired and polished beautifully, and the fit is very nice.
 Inside, all pieces were replaced with new components or restored, and the gauges are stunning, while the detailing in the engine compartment is beautiful.

-Milt Robson purchased the Oldsmobile in its fully restored condition at auction in 2008.
+Milt Robson purchased the Oldsmobile in its fully restored condition at the Barrett Jackson auction in 2008.
 It came with extensive documentation, something Milton required with nearly all of his vehicles, especially those such as this car, given the rarity of its original delivery configuration.
-Oldsmobile produced 4-4-2’s 4296 convertibles in 1969, 121 with the W-30 upgrade only 91 of which had four-speed transmissions.

 Like most vehicles that regularly appear on enthusiasts’ “Best of” lists, the Oldsmobile 4-4-2 with W-30 package was created and sold to the public in limited numbers to get an ultra-performance engine approved for motorsports competition.

 When Pontiac took its Tempest Le Mans-based 394 cu. in.
 V-8 GTO to market in 1964, the industry hurried to transform other mid-size products into muscle cars.
-Pontiac’s sister division, Oldsmobile, countered the GTO threat with a mid-year package on its F-85/Cutlass known as the 4-4-2 – shorthand for four-barrel carburetor, four-speed manual transmission and dual exhausts.
+Pontiac’s sister division, Oldsmobile, countered the GTO threat with a mid-year package on its F-85/Cutlass known as the 4-4-2.

 1969 Oldsmobile 442 W-30 F-85 Cutlass Convertible